AniARDEL/Counterfeit-Drug-Detection/README.md

 This will:

 - Preprocess the dataset with validation
-- Build and train the selected model architecture
+- Build and train the EfficientNetB0 architecture
 - Fine-tune the model for optimal performance
 - Evaluate and generate performance metrics
 - Launch the Gradio interface for interactive testing